 The Metaverse is 100% community-driven, and some, not all brands, came into the Metaverse and managed to interact with the community.
-Others just came in and did the fashion show to launch their wearables.
+Others just came in and did the fashion show to launch their wearables and host their events.

 The wearables the fashion week brands dropped featured really cool designs.
 However, texture quality was poor, and the design is primarily female avatar focused.
 Some large brands underpriced their wearables, and other unknown brands overpriced them.
 But, we can expect them to stay on the market for a long time due to pricing and minting categories.
 Many local community designers still managed to sell while the well-known designer coming into DCL were there for days.
 There is a way to produce an excellent design and get the texture to match the design.
 It takes experience to achieve the desired style and look in DCL.